DrrDom/crem/docs/fragment-databases/fragment-sets.md

 ChEMBL versus in a focused in-house library, and lets you switch between those views at generation time.

-!!! note "v1 only"
+!!! note "Not available in v0"
-    Fragment sets are a v1 feature. v0 databases have a single `freq` column and ignore the `set_names` argument.
+    Fragment sets need the v1/v2 schema. v0 databases have a single `freq` column and ignore the `set_names` argument.

 ## Build with a single set